-- The cubit was defined as the length of the forearm from elbow to fingertip.
+- 1 The cubit was defined as the length of the forearm from elbow to fingertip.
 Ancient cubits vary anywhere from 17.5 inches (45 cm) to 22 inches (56 cm), the longer sizes dominating the major ancient constructions.
-Despite this, even a conservative 18 inch (46 cm) cubit describes a sizeable vessel. - For the evidence, see Donald Chittick, The Puzzle of Ancient Man (Newberg, OR: Creation Compass, 1998) and Don Landis, Ed., The Genius of Ancient Man (Green Forest, AR: Master Books, 2012).
-These books detail evidence of man's intelligence in early post-Flood civilizations. - For some remarkable evidence that dinosaurs have lived until relatively recent times, see chapter 12 of The New Answers Book 1 (Green Forest, AR: Master Books, 2006).
+Despite this, even a conservative 18-inch (46 cm) cubit describes a sizeable vessel. - 2 For the evidence, see Donald Chittick, The Puzzle of Ancient Man (Newberg, OR: Creation Compass, 1998), and Don Landis, Ed., The Genius of Ancient Man (Green Forest, AR: Master Books, 2012).
+These books detail evidence of man's intelligence in early post-flood civilizations. - 3 For some remarkable evidence that dinosaurs have lived until relatively recent times, see chapter 12 of The New Answers Book 1 (Green Forest, AR: Master Books, 2006).
 Also read Ken Ham, The Great Dinosaur Mystery Solved (Green Forest, AR: Master Books, 2000).
-Also visit answersingenesis. org/go/dinosaurs. - 4.
-To read a thorough study on this research, see Noah's Ark: A Feasibility Study by John Woodmorappe (see Ref.
-4) - Seok Won Hong et al., "Safety Investigation of Noah's Ark in a Seaway," TJ 8 no. 1 (1994): 26-36, answersingenesis.org/tj/v8/i1/noah.asp. - For deeper study on this, please see Nozomi Osanai, "A Comparison of Scientific Reliability, A comparative study of the flood accounts in the Gilgamesh Epic and Genesis," Answers in Genesis, answersingenesis.org/go/gilgamesh. - See chapter 14 by Dr. Andrew Snelling in The New Answers Book 1 (Green Forest, AR: Master Books, 2006). - For compelling evidence that the earth is not billions of years old, read The Young Earth by Dr. John Morris and Thousands... not Billions by Dr. Don DeYoung; also see answersingenesis.org/go/young. - 9.
-Mount Everest is more than 5 miles (8 km) high.
-How, then, could the Flood have covered "all the mountains under the whole heaven?"
-Before the Flood, the mountains were not so high.
-The mountains today were formed only toward the end of, and after, the Flood by collision of the tectonic plates and the associated up-thrusting.
+Also visit AnswersInGenesis.org/go/ - 4 To read a thorough study on this research, see Noah's Ark: A Feasibility Study by John Woodmorappe (see Ref.
+4) - 5 Seok Won Hong et al., "Safety Investigation of Noah's Ark in a Seaway," TJ 8 no. 1 (1994): 26-36, AnswersInGenesis.org/tj/v8/i1/noah.asp. - 6 For deeper study on this, please see Nozomi Osanai, "A Comparison of Scientific Reliability, A comparative study of the flood accounts in the Gilgamesh Epic and Genesis," Answers in Genesis, AnswersInGenesis.org/go/gilgamesh. - 7 See chapter 14 by Dr. Andrew Snelling in The New Answers Book 1 (Green Forest, AR: Master Books, - 8 For compelling evidence that the earth is not billions of years old, read The Young Earth by Dr. John Morris and Thousands . . . not Billions by Dr. Don DeYoung; also see AnswersInGenesis.org/go/young. - 9 Mt.
+Everest is more than 5 miles (8 km) high.
+How, then, could the flood have covered "all the high mountains under the whole heaven"?
+Before the flood, the mountains were not so high.
+The mountains today were formed only toward the end of, and after, the flood by collision of the tectonic plates and the associated up-thrusting.
 In support of this, the layers that form the uppermost parts of Mt.
-Everest are themselves composed of fossil-bearing, water-deposited layers. - A.R.
-Wallace, Man's Place in the Universe (New York: McClure, Phillips & Co, 1903), pp. 225-226; wku.edu/~smithch/wallace/S728-3.htm.
+Everest are themselves composed of fossil-bearing, water-deposited layers. - 10 A. R. Wallace, Man's Place in the Universe (New York: McClure, Phillips & Co.
+1903), pp. 225-226; wku. edu/~smithch/wallace/S728-3.htm.